saunaklub/etudes/README.md

 #### License

-All software components developed for the project will be released under terms of the GNU General Public License.
+All software components developed for the project are released under terms of the GNU General Public License.
 The goal is to get a complete toolchain made of free software components.
 The only part which seems to be lacking right now is the sequencing software.
 Suggestions for free sequencers are very welcome!

 #### Team